open-telemetry/opentelemetry-specification/specification/trace/api.md

 These are the possible `SpanKind`s:

-* `SERVER` Indicates that the span covers server-side handling of a synchronous RPC or other remote request.
+* `SERVER` Indicates that the span covers server-side handling of a remote request.
 * `CLIENT` Indicates that the span describes a synchronous request to a remote service.
   When the context of a `CLIENT` span is propagated, `CLIENT` span usually becomes a parent of a remote `SERVER` span and ends after the `SERVER` span completes.
-* `PRODUCER` span describes the initiation of an asynchronous request.
+* `PRODUCER` span describes the initiation of a one-way request.
 This initiating span will often end before the correlated `CONSUMER` span, possibly even before the `CONSUMER` span starts.
 In messaging scenarios with batching, tracing individual messages requires a new `PRODUCER` span per